Vincent3003/STAT172_FinalProject/README.md

 The Adult Income Census dataset from Kaggle is used.
 This contains census data on 32,561 individuals, including income level and variables like age, occupation, education level, marital status, etc.
 - adult.csv: the original Adult dataset from Kaggle
 - adult_1.csv: the cleaned Adult dataset so can use them easily in SAS
+- adult2 has chr and int variables only
+- adult2.2 has only Factor and int

 **Methods:**
 The analysis workflow includes the following: